GongT/baobao/standalone/7zip-bin-wrapper/docs/7zip-bin-wrapper.api.md

 // @public (undocumented)
 export function sevenZipCli(...args: string[]): I7zHandler;

-// Warning: (ae-missing-release-tag) "spawnSfx" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnSfx" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnSfx(sfxFile: string, targetDir: string, extra?: ExtraSpawnOptions): IToRun;

-// Warning: (ae-missing-release-tag) "StatusCodeError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StatusCodeError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function StatusCodeError(status: number, signal: string, _cwd: string, cmd: string[]): ProgramError | null;